Error estimates for full discretization by an almost mass conservation technique for Cahn--Hilliard systems with dynamic boundary conditions: Main result: Optimal-order fully discrete error estimates

 \section{Main result: Optimal-order fully discrete error estimates}

-The main result of this paper establishes optimal-order error estimates for the bulk--surface finite element and linearly implicit backward difference discretization of the bulk--surface Cahn--Hilliard system with dynamic boundary conditions \eqref{eq:CHweak}, for the range of parameters depicted in Figure~\ref{fig:graphDynBC}, cf. \hyperref[eq:AssumptionPara]{(A)}.
+The main result of this paper establishes optimal-order error estimates for the bulk--surface finite element and linearly implicit backward difference discretization of the bulk--surface Cahn--Hilliard system with dynamic boundary conditions \eqref{eq:CHweak}, for the range of parameters depicted in Figure~\ref{fig:graphDynBC}, cf. \hyperref[eq:AssumptionPara]{(A1)}.
 For the GMS-model, i.e. the choice $K=0$ and $L=0$, this result was already obtained in \cite{BullerjahnKovacs2024}, by a different technique of exploiting the anti-symmetric structure of the equation, which is not possible in the general case.
-To our knowledge there are no fully discrete error estimates available for other choices of parameters $K$ and $L$, note however that convergence of sub-sequences without rates are available.
+To our knowledge there are no fully discrete error estimates available for other choices of parameters $K$ and $L$, note however that convergence of sub-sequences without rates are available, see, e.g. \cite{KnopfLamLiuMetzger2021}.

-\begin{thm} Let $1\leq q \leq 5$ and $(u,\psi,\mu,\theta)$ be a sufficiently smooth solution (see \eqref{eq:regularityAss}) of the bulk--surface Cahn--Hilliard system with dynamic boundary conditions \eqref{eq:CHweak}, with \hyperref[eq:AssumptionPara]{(A)} and nonlinear potentials satisfying \eqref{eq:RegAssPot}.
-Then there exists $h_0>0$ such that for all $h\leq h_0$ and $\tau >0$, satisfying the mild step size restriction $\tau^q\leq C_0 h^2$ (where $C_0$ can be chosen arbitrarily), the error between the solution $(u,\psi,\mu,\theta)$ and the fully discrete solution $(u_h^n,\psi_h^n,\mu_h^n,\theta_h^n)$ of \eqref{eq:CHweakD}, using linear bulk--surface finite element discretization and linearly implicit backward difference time discretization of order $q=1,\dots,5$, satisfies the optimal-order error estimates, for $q\tau \leq t_n:=n\tau \leq T$,
+\begin{thm} Let $1\leq q \leq 5$ and $(u,\psi,\mu,\theta)$ be a sufficiently smooth solution (see \eqref{eq:regularityAss}) of the bulk--surface Cahn--Hilliard system with dynamic boundary conditions \eqref{eq:CHweak}, with \hyperref[eq:AssumptionPara]{(A1)} and nonlinear potentials satisfying \hyperref[eq:AssumptionPot]{(A2)}.
+Then there exists $h_0>0$ such that for all $h\leq h_0$ and $\tau >0$, satisfying the mild Courant--Friedrichs--Lewy (CFL) condition $\tau^q\leq C_0 h^2$ (where $C_0$ can be chosen arbitrarily), the error between the solution $(u,\psi,\mu,\theta)$ and the fully discrete solution $(u_h^n,\psi_h^n,\mu_h^n,\theta_h^n)$ of \eqref{eq:CHweakD}, using linear bulk--surface finite element discretization and linearly implicit backward difference time discretization of order $q=1,\dots,5$, satisfies the optimal-order error estimates, for $q\tau \leq t_n:=n\tau \leq T$,

-provided the error in the starting values $I_h^{q-1}$, defined in \eqref{eq:DefIhq}, is $O((\tau^q+h^2)^2)$.
+provided the error in the starting values $\calE_I^{q-1}$, defined in \eqref{eq:DefIhq}, is $O((\tau^q+h^2)^2)$.
 The constant $C>0$ depends on the Sobolev norms of the exact solution and exponentially on the final time $T$, but is independent of $h$ and $\tau$. \end{thm}

 \begin{rem} (i) The $h_0$ depends on geometric approximation results (see, e.g., Section~\ref{sec:bulk--surfaceFEM} and Section~\ref{section:Consistency}).
 The requirement on the smallness of both parameters is merely technical.